 How many restaurants do you visit in the course of a year?
 A lot.
 It’s fun to try new places.
 You probably even return to a few on occasion.

-But how often does a restaurant you’ve tried (a casual user) become a favorite, causing you return over and over, several times a month?
+But how often does a restaurant you’ve tried (a casual user) become a favorite, leading to several visits a month?

 Not often.
-And most of us are more passionate about where and what we eat than what radio button they push.
-After all, they’re paying for a dining experience with hard earned money.
-Radio only costs their attention.
+And most of us are more passionate about where and what we eat than the radio button pushed.
+After all, they pay for a dining experience with hard earned money.
+Radio only costs attention.

-Yet most broadcasters continue wringing their hands about television ad budgets, billboards and marketing campaigns that have been slashed in the latest round of cuts.
+Yet most broadcasters continue wringing their hands about television ad budgets, billboards and marketing campaigns long ago slashed in the latest round of cuts.